Receiving operating system signals

 external termination (

 SystemExit, respectively) differently:

-trio raises the relevant exception inside the application while asyncio and curio shut down all the
+trio raises the relevant exception inside the application while asyncio shuts down all the tasks

-tasks and exit.
+and exits.
 If you need to do your own cleanup in these situations, you will need to install a

 Windows does not support the

 SIGTERM signal so if you need a mechanism

 for graceful shutdown on Windows, you will have to find another way.